GaelVaroquaux/smithy/docs/index.rst

 Implicit File Tasks
 -------------------

-Each time Trawl goes to execute a task it will try and resolve the task dependencies and if need be, execute them.
-When trawl finds a task dependency for which there is no definition, it does one of two things:
+Each time Smithy goes to execute a task it will try and resolve the task dependencies and if need be, execute them.
+When Smithy finds a task dependency for which there is no definition, it does one of two things:

 1. Apply any rules that match the task name.
 2. Attempt to make a file task that is a no-op task.